cthbleachbit/PaperFrame/README.md

 Note that this will delete any item frames that already occupy that block surface if `-a` is not specified.
 Generated frames will be hidden and protected by default.

+This command cannot directly create in-the-air frames.
+A supporting block must exist for the frames to spawn, but the supporting block can be removed once the stack has been created.

 * Use `-g` to spawn maps with glowing item frames.
 * Use `-a` to skip removal of existing frames and place new frames on top of existing ones.

-## `/funmap`
+## `/frameunmap`, `/funmap`

-Delete all item frames that attached to the block you are looking at.
+Delete the item frame stack under the cross hair.
+Frames doesn't need to be affixed to a block and may be in-the-air.